magento/devdocs/src/compliance/privacy/magento-privacy-js-library.md

 ## Installation

-Download the Magento Privacy JavaScript Library from the following location: `commerce.adobe.net/magentoprivacy.js`
+The Magento Privacy JavaScript Library is available at the following CDN location: `commerce.adobe.net/magentoprivacy.js`

 After you have the file, you will need to add it to a custom module or theme installed in your Magento instance.
 Follow the instructions described in the [Use custom JavaScript][] topic to accomplish this task.